nventive/FlutterApplicationTemplate/README.md

 ### Next Steps

 1. Open the `README.md` and complete the documentation TODOs.
-1. Open the solution file from the generated folder using Visual Studio.
+2. Open the directory with Visual Studio Code.

-   It's located at `MyProjectName/src/MyProjectName.sln`.

-1. In Visual Studio, go to the **VIEW** menu and open the **Task List** to get hints on next steps.
+3. In Visual Studio Code, go to the **VIEW** menu and open the **Problems** to get hints on next steps.

    This template comes with several pointers on what you're most likely to change next.